Definition of Grades and Marks

 Deferred grading is used for a series of courses where the student should receive the total number of units for each course in the series at the end.
 When the grade is submitted after completion of the final course, that grade will roll back to the previous courses and the student will receive credit for the total number of units.
 For example, if a student completes a series of courses, 100A-100B-100C, where 100A and 100B have deferred grading, and each course is worth 4 units, the student will receive 12 units of credit after completing 100C.

 Multi-term grading is typically used for a single course that spans multiple terms; the student earns credit only once upon completion of the course.
 The student must enroll in the course in each term to complete the course.
-For example, course 101 is taught over three terms and carries three units of credit.
+For example, course 101 is taught over three terms and carries 3 units of credit.
 A student enrolls in course 101 in fall, winter, and then spring quarters.
 When the student completes the spring quarter, the instructor assigns a final grade.
-The student earns a total of three units of credit for the entire course series (all three terms).
-The grade IP remains for the fall and winter course on the student's transcript.
+The student earns a total of 3 units of credit for the entire course series (all three terms).
+In Progress remains for the fall and winter course on the student's transcript.

-If a department uses the multi-term grade mode for a single course, it is the department’s responsibility to notify the Office of the University Registrar prior to the term in which they want the grade to be issued.
+If a department uses the multi-term grade mode for a single course, it is the department’s responsibility to notify the Office of the University Registrar prior to the term in which the department intends the grade to be issued.

 Passed or Not Passed Grading